-waveChinese was set up in 2015 by Ellen Wang and Chloe Yu; two experienced teachers who were frustrated with the status quo and felt that Chinese online teaching needed to be modernised.
+waveChinese was set up in 2015 by Ellen Wang and Chloe Yu; two experienced Mandarin tutors who were frustrated with the status quo and felt that Chinese online teaching needed to be modernized.

-Classes needed to be fun, have proper structure and well designed materials.
-Students needed (some) homework to cement memories, and many needed a guide to take advantage of the many apps, podcasts and complementary materials available.
+Mandarin Classes needed to be fun, have proper structure and well designed teaching materials.
+Students needed (some) homework to cement memories, and many needed a guide to take advantage of the many apps, podcasts and complementary Mandarin materials available.

 This is their attempt to make it work.
 We recognise that there’s always plenty that can be done to improve — so please get in touch.
 Your feedback is very welcome!